JHR1986/johnhenryroche-ms4-youngirishartists/README.md

             }
         }
 ```
-This set up will allow your site to use Postgres in deployment and sqlite3 in development.
+This set up will allow your site to use Postgres in deployment and SQLite in development.

 1. Make sure that you have your requirements.txt file and your Procfile.
 In case you do not have them set up, follow the below steps: